-One certificate of appropriateness was approved for 424 North Main Street.
+There were no certificates of appropriateness requested in the 2024 fiscal year.
 No new landmarks and districts were approved, however, staff continues to discuss the possibility of applying for national register status with several property owners.
 Staff completed the Certified Local Governments annual report

 The commission continued its community outreach programs.
 The Boone County Museum of History provided the Commission a table during Hometown Christmas so commissioners could sell books and hand out literature.
-A Commissioner wrote an article regarding the historic preservation for the Boone County Journal.
-Staff was unable to complete and distribute an issue of The History Keeper newsletter but anticipates completing in fiscal year 2024.
 Staff administers the Belvidere Historic Preservation Commission's Facebook page which is monitored during and outside of office hours.
 Staff continues to meet and communicate with the Historic US Route 20 Association, which has highlighted Belvidere in several of their promotional events.